ANSSI-FR/MLA/CRYPTO.md

 For this reason, several known attacks are considered acceptable, such as:

-- the bit indicating if the `Encrypt` layer is present is not protected in integrity
+- The bit indicating if the `Encrypt` layer is present is not protected in integrity

 An attacker can remove it, making the reader treating the archive as if encryption was absent. *The reader is responsible of checking for encryption bit if it was expected in the first place*.

 For instance, the `mlar` CLI will refuse to open an archive without the `Encrypt` bit if a private key is provided on the command line.

-- an attacker with the ability to modify a real archive in transit can replace what the reader will be able to read with arbitrary data
+- An attacker with the ability to modify a real archive in transit can replace what the reader will be able to read with arbitrary data

 To perform this attack, the attacker will have to either remove the `Encrypt` bit or modify the key used for decryption with one she has.
 The remaining encrypted data will then act as random values.